ajaydevgn007/Mars-Rover-Projects-ec25i2017-Ajay-dev-/Question-2/README.md

-# Multi-LED Blinking System (Using millis)
+# RGB LED Control with Potentiometer

 ## Overview

-A system that controls multiple LEDs to blink at different time intervals simultaneously using non-blocking timing.
+A system that controls the color of an RGB LED using a potentiometer, along with a blinking LED whose speed varies based on input.

 ---

 ## Components

 * Arduino
+* RGB LED
+* Potentiometer
-* 3 LEDs
+* LED
 * Resistors
 * Connecting Wires
 * Power Supply